MyrtoLimnios/covid19-biblio/README.md

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) model with random effects specific to the region, integrating real time covariates relative to the implementation of interventions;
-2) analysis of the predictive performance</details>
+2) analysis of the predictive performance;
+3) cannot project longer-term epidemiological dynamics beyond the initial wave of mitigated transmission</details>

 </br>